bosromania/.github/profile/README.md

 ### Business Organization for Students

-We are a student NGO, linking the business and academic environments together.
+We are primarily a student NGO that creates a link between the academic and business environments.

 ### Learn coding with us